thomasarmel/qkd_kme_server/README.md

 >>
 >> `kme_id` ID of the KME to which the SAE belongs, either ID of this KME or a remote KME.
 >>
->> `https_client_certificate_serial` If SAE belongs to this KME, integer array of the serial number of the `.crt` client certificate. :red_circle: As the configuration does not support JSON5 for now, you must type all the numbers in decimal format :red_circle:
+>> `https_client_certificate_serial` If SAE belongs to this KME, integer
+> array of the serial number of the `.crt` client certificate.
+As the
+> configuration is in JSON5, you can type the numbers in hexadecimal
+> format

 ---